Innovations Journals Policies and Processes

-All sources of study-related funding must be disclosed along with the grant number and role of the funder or sponsor in the study (i.e., study design, data analysis, manuscript writing, and any other aspect of the study).
+All sources of study-related funding must be disclosed along with role of the funder or sponsor in the study (i.e., study design, data analysis, manuscript writing, and any other aspect of the study).

 Authors should confirm if the funder(s) require any specific wording to be included in the published manuscript, usually as a disclaimer.